arturolc/pellego-databases/README.md

 Conent

-(Note: Code refers to the hashed email that the application will send to the database) \
+(Note: Hash refers to the hashed email that the application will send to the database) \
 User \
 UID: Primary Key \
-Code: NOT NULL \
+Hash: NOT NULL \
-Name \
+Name

 (Note: The Status column for Level_Status indicates the completion status of the user.
 There are three states: Not Started, In Progress, Completed.